Non-equilibrium cumulants within model A from crossover to first-order phase transition side: Introduction

 The experimental exploration of the QCD phase diagram is performed at the BNL Relativistic Heavy Ion Collider (RHIC).
-The STAR collaboration has measured the high-order cumulants of net protons in Au+Au collisions, with energies ranging from $7.7$ to $200$ GeV~\cite{STAR:2010vob,STAR:2013gus,Luo:2015ewa}.
-The experimental data of $\kappa \sigma ^{2}\;\left( \kappa \sigma ^{2}=C_{4}/C_{2}\right) $ shows a large deviation from Poisson statistics at collision energies below $39$ GeV and non-monotonic curves at medium collision energies~\cite{Luo:2015ewa,STAR:2020tga}.
-These measurements are qualitatively in accord with the theoretical predictions, but cannot be quantitatively explained by the model analysis.
-Meanwhile, more experimental measurements are executed by the HADES collaboration at GSI~\cite{HADES:2020wpc}, and by the ALICE Collaboration at the LHC~\cite{ALICE:2019nbs}.
-Future experimental facilities such as FAIR in Darmstadt, NICA in Dubna, HIAF in Huizhou and J-PARC in Tokai will further explore the QCD phase transition at high baryon density region.
+The STAR collaboration has measured the high-order cumulants of net proton production in Au+Au collisions for the collision energy ranging from $7.7$ GeV to $200$ GeV~\cite{STAR:2010vob,STAR:2013gus,Luo:2015ewa}.
+The experimental data of $\kappa \sigma ^{2}$ ($=C_{4}/C_{2}$) shows a large deviation from the baselines determined by Poisson statistics and presents complex non-monotonic structure in the collision energy region below $39$ GeV ~\cite{Luo:2015ewa,STAR:2020tga}, which has not been fully explained in theoretical calculations until now.
+Meanwhile, more experimental measurements are being executed by the HADES collaboration at GSI~\cite{HADES:2020wpc} and by the ALICE Collaboration at the LHC~\cite{ALICE:2019nbs}.
+Future experimental facilities such as FAIR in Darmstadt, NICA in Dubna, HIAF in Huizhou and J-PARC in Tokai will further explore the details of the QCD phase transition at the (relative) low collision energy region.

-Since the high-order cumulants of protons in experiments are measured after the hadrons chemically freeze out, to identify the unique signature of the CP in heavy ion collisions, the correlated fluctuations of net protons on the hydrodynamic freeze-out surface are investigated after introducing a proper treatment of the freeze-out scheme in the Refs ~\cite{Jiang:2015hri,Jiang:2015cnt,Jiang:2016duk}.
-In these studies, one of our authors and her collaborators have found that the model calculations of static critical flucutations qualitatively described the acceptance dependence of the STAR data and roughly fitted the $C_{4}$ and $\kappa \sigma ^{2}$ data by tuning the model parameters, but the magnitude of $C_{2}$ and $C_{3}$ were overestimated due to the positive contributions of equilibrium critical fluctuations.
-It is suggested that a fully dynamical model is necessary to interpret the experimental outcomes consistently~\cite{Wu:2021xgu}.